SrikarSiddarth/automaticWasteSegregator/README.md

 # automaticWasteSegregator
-complete code for running the AWS process
+ code for running the AWS process